Chair’s Introduction

 The Board leads and establishes the Group’s purpose, vision, strategy and values and ensures that they are being carried out in practice across the business.
 The Board provides leadership across the Group and applies a governance framework to ensure that this is delivered effectively with appropriate control mechanisms.

-The Board is responsible for setting the Group’s purpose and values.
-Our purpose forms the basis of Group-wide strategic initiatives each year.
-Our purpose is to transform the business of healthcare through the profound impact our solutions deliver, enabling our customers to provide quality care to their communities.
+Our Purpose forms the basis of Group-wide strategic initiatives each year.
+Our Purpose is to transform the business of healthcare through the profound impact our solutions deliver, enabling our customers to provide quality care to their communities.
 Our culture is the way that we work together and is fundamental to how we operate.
 The Board has a fundamental role in shaping our corporate culture defined by our values and purpose.
 The Board assesses and monitors the Group’s culture through regular interaction with management and other colleagues to ensure that its policies, practices and behaviours are aligned with the Group’s purpose, vision, strategy and values.
+Employee engagement mechanisms are referred to below within the ‘Stakeholder Engagement’ section.

 The Board is responsible for delivering value for shareholders by setting the Group’s strategy and overseeing its implementation by the Operations Board.
-Our strategy and business model are explained within the strategic report within the Annual Report.
-The Board, at least annually, meets to review the Group’s strategy, drawing on the wide and varied experience of the Board members, including detailed healthcare sector knowledge.
-The Board also receives regular updates on progress with the agreed strategy at each Board meeting.
+Our strategy and business model are explained within the Strategic Report on pages 8 to 16 of our 2024 Annual Report.
+The Board meets at least annually to review the Group’s strategy, drawing on the wide and varied experience of the Board members (as outlined below within the ‘Composition of the Board’ section), including detailed healthcare sector knowledge.
+The Board meets regularly to discuss and agree on the various matters brought before it, including progress with the agreed strategy and the Group’s trading results.

 Board Composition and Division of Responsibilities